GeotrekCE/Geotrek-rando-v3/docs/installation.md

 After updating customization, you just have to run `docker-compose restart` to apply changes.

-You can also create the optional `.env` file based on the example (`cp .env.example .env`), if you want to change the Docker image URL, the running port, or the `customization` and `medias` folders path
+You can also create the optional `.env` file based on the example (`cp .env.example .env`), if you want to change the Docker image URL, the running port, or the `customization` and `medias` folders path.
+Run `docker-compose down && docker-compose up -d` to apply changes to `.env` file.

 ## An example with NGINX